Breastfeeding and Chestfeeding Support

 Sometimes nursing is harder than we expected it to be.
 Rather than trying to reinvent the wheel by struggling on your own, call in some professional, kind, compassionate help.
 Liz is an IBCLC (International Board Certified Lactation Consultant) and a CLC (certified lactation counselor) with years of experience working on a hospital maternity unit, including training medical staff in best practices around lactation.
 She nerds out about the science of human lactation and reads research studies for fun, so she's well-grounded in the research and in evidence-based practices around breastfeeding.

-Home visit: 1.5 -2 hours of expert support, including a feeding observation with support for whatever issues you may be having, as well as teaching about what to expect and what's normal.
+Home visit: 1-1.5 hours of expert support, including a feeding observation with support for whatever issues you may be having, as well as teaching about what to expect and what's normal.
 We'll weigh your baby and talk about how to know they are getting plenty of milk, since that's a question many new parents have.
-We will work together to create a plan that works to help you reach your own breastfeeding goals, and phone support for continuing questions is always included.
+We will work together to create a plan that works to help you reach your own breastfeeding goals, and phone support for continuing questions is always included, for as long as you need it for.
 I will also provide you with a superbill to submit to your insurance company to request reimbursement (I can't guarantee anything, but it's well worth a try.)

 New Parents' Group